Pofay/it18_projectdocs/README.md

 --> Create a Letter to Dean (on the Qualifications of a Professional to be hired as a College Instructor Full-Time or Part-Time)

---> Submit Letter to High School Principal
+--> Create Google Forms for Transferee

 --> Perform Surveying